 Lymph Node Examination

-The veterinarian might feel for enlarged lymph nodes.
-He/she is most likely to find enlarged lymph nodes close to the mast cell tumor site.
+The veterinarian might feel for enlarged lymph nodes close to the mast cell tumor site.

 Bone Marrow Aspiration

 Bone marrow aspiration in dogs involves administering a sedative along with local anesthesia.
 A needle is then inserted into the bone marrow to remove cells for microscopic examination.

 A bone marrow biopsy is more involved and requires general anesthesia.
 A veterinary surgeon then removes what’s known as a “core sample” of the bone marrow.

 Not every dog will require this diagnostic tool.